emad-elsaid/xlog/README.md

 ## Overriding Assets

-assets is served from `assets` directory if it exists in the source directory. otherwise the default assets are served from xlog binary. any file under `assets` that has the same name as the ones xlog uses will be used instead of the default files.
+assets is served from `public` directory if it exists in the source directory. otherwise the default assets are served from xlog binary. any file under `public` that has the same name as the ones xlog uses will be used instead of the default files.

 ## License